Elders are called and chosen to lead a local body of believers. Our elders protect and lead Warsaw Community Church by:

 To learn more about elders, their role in the church, and the qualifications to serve as an elder, we encourage you to study the following passages: Acts 20; 1 Timothy 3; 1Timothy 5; and Titus 1:6-9.

 Denny gave his life to Christ in 1979, “after living for myself for 21 years.”
 While he was at Ohio University on a baseball scholarship, getting his Bachelor’s degree in Communications, he sensed God’s call into ministry.
 He went on to get his Masters of Divinity from Ashland Theological Seminary.
 After beginning his ministry in Dayton, Ohio, he and Cookie then moved to Indiana to serve at a local church.
 Together with some friends, Denny started Warsaw Community Church in 1993.
 As senior pastor, he holds the primary responsibility for teaching at WCC.
-He and his wife Cookie have three grown children: Jacob, Nate, Kaitlyn and grandson Brooks.
+He and his wife Cookie have three grown children: Jacob (Lynn) Wilson, Nate (Amber) Wilson, Kaitlyn (Cameron) Gerst

 Hobbies: skiing, biking, & hockey